 You can find cheap cameras that you can shoot a run-and-gun documentary for YouTube, or you can up your game to a nice cinema-style camera that will need to constantly be mounted on a tripod.

-Best Video Camera for Documentary: Our Picks
+Best Video Camera for Documentary: Our Picks for 2020

 Making a documentary doesn’t have to be the most expensive adventure you take.
 This Panasonic camcorder is the perfect example of an affordable camera that is more than capable of recording gorgeous videos for your documentary.